cseelhoff/RimThreaded/README.md

 Coding:
 Big thanks to Kiame Vivacity for all of his help! including fixing the sound issue that was driving me nuts!
+Thank you bookdude 13 for your many bugfixes!
+Thank you to Ataman for helping me fix the LVM deep storage bug

 Logo:
 Thank you ArchieV1 for the logo! (https://github.com/ArchieV1)